 Where to Adopt or Buy a Blue-Eyed Cockatoo

-Buying a blue-eyed cockatoo can get downright pricey if you buy one from a breeder.
+Buying a blue-eyed cockatoo can get quite pricey if you buy one from a breeder.
 They are extremely rare, and the likelihood that you will have to travel is very high depending on where you live.

 If you are lucky enough to spot one, you can expect to pay upwards of $10,000 per bird.

 - Related Read: Do Cockatoos Make Good Pets?